-8.10.3 Cargo area deck protection shall be carried out considering the following:

-.1 at least one approved mobile foam appliance shall be provided for use on the cargo tank deck including the cargo manifolds.

-The appliance shall have a foam solution capacity of at least 136 l.

-Where the appliance is of the inductor type it shall comply with the requirements of 5.1.8 for a portable foam applicator unit connected to the fire main;

-.2 use shall be made of foam concentrate of types approved by the Register considering the requirements of 3.7.1.2.

-8.10.4 The type of foam used shall be suitable for the cargoes to be carried.
+- 8.10.3 Cargo area deck protection shall be carried out considering the following: - .1 at least one mobile foam appliance shall be provided for use on the cargo tank deck including the cargo manifolds.
+Where the appliance is of the inductor type it shall comply with 5.1.8.
+The nozzle shall be capable of producing effective foam, suitable for extinguishing an oil fire, at the rate of at least 1,5 m3/min.
+Self-contained appliances shall have a foam solution capacity of at least 135 l; - .2 use shall be made of foam concentrate of types approved by the Register considering the requirements of 3.7.1.2. - 8.10.4 The type of foam used shall be suitable for the cargoes to be carried.